-CLOSE: Marvy was able to escape from the hospital – but what about his tonsils?
-Tune in next time to find out – as FancyMonkey.com, (Show Name), and (Station Call Letters) bring you As the Jungle Turns!
+CLOSE: Tune in next time, as FancyMonkey.com, (Show Name), and (Station Call Letters) bring you another exciting episode in the never-ending deep-jungle saga that is As The Jungle Turns!

 ***You may simulcast “As the Jungle Turns” on the Internet stream of your live broadcast only.
 Any other Internet use of “As the Jungle Turns” in whole or part including podcasting of your live broadcast is a violation of copyright law.
 Thank you for your cooperation on this vitally important issue.
 If you have any questions, please e-mail us and ask about “Jungle Jam & Friends the Radio Show” usage.

 Planning on going deer hunting?
 Just be sure you know what a deer looks like!

 A farmer in Kentucky has been driving around town, proudly showing off the “enormous” deer that he shot.
 Now this same farmer faces more than $8,000 in fines and a year in jail because, in actuality, he bagged one of the 1,300 elks that wildlife officials have been trying to restore.
 He pleaded “not guilty” to the charge of possessing an elk, mainly because he didn’t intend to shoot an elk.
 So, in other words, he’s pleading to being ignorant.

 TOP TEN THINGS NOT TO GET YOUR DOG FOR CHRISTMAS

 10. A CD of cats meowing popular Christmas songs.